pogodevorg/discord-bot-pogobot/README.md

 * [Credits](#credits)

 ## What is it?
-`discord-bot-pogobot` is an open source repo for managing Discord Servers.
+`discord-bot-pogobot` is an open source repo for managing POGODev Discord Server.
+It is not recommended to use this to host other Discord servers.

 ## Installation
 ### Linux